Tesla stock is soaring. Madness or visionary investing?

 The run-up in price is, like all stock investments, a bet on the future.
 Electric vehicles account for just 2% of global vehicle sales, and Tesla is up against well-established competitors such as GM, Ford, Audi and Porsche.

-Tesla’s stock surge brought major pain to a cadre of investors who had bet the shares would fall.
-These “short sellers” borrowed stock and sold it in hopes of buying it back later at lower prices and pocketing the difference.
-Because of persistent doubts about Musk’s ability realize his ambitions, Tesla is the most shorted company on the U.S. stock market.
+Musk has long railed against “short sellers,” or investors who borrow stock in a company and then sell it in hopes of buying it back later at a lower price and pocketing the difference.
+Because of persistent doubts about Musk’s ability to realize his big ambitions, Tesla is the most heavily shorted company on the U.S. stock market.

-But interest in shorting Tesla has been falling steadily since the summer, when its stock began climbing.
-When a heavily shorted stock jumps very quickly in price, short sellers often rush to buy it in hopes of limiting their losses.
-That in turn pushes the stock price even higher.

 Still, the stock rise seems irrational to Gartner’s Ramsey, who points out that Tesla is an auto company facing perpetually large capital expenditures on factories, vehicle development and raw materials.